 4. During the lesson the learners were required to step into the shoes of one of the characters and make decision [ ]

+5. The required lesson ‘deliverable’ simulates a real life item

-5. The teacher played an active role as a ‘guide on the side’ [ ]
+6. The teacher played an active role as a ‘guide on the side’ [ ]